usnistgov/800-63-3/sp800-63c/sec4_federation.md

 The RP communication with the CSP reveals to the CSP where the subscriber is conducting a transaction.
 Communications from multiple RPs allow the CSP to build a profile of subscriber transactions that would not have existed absent federation.
 This aggregation could enable new capabilities for subscriber tracking and use of profile information that do not align with the privacy interests of the subscribers.

-The CSP SHALL NOT disclose information on subscriber activities with an RP to any party, nor use the information for any purpose other than federated authentication or to comply with law or legal process except in the case of a specific user request.
+The CSP SHALL NOT disclose information on subscriber activities at an RP to any party, nor use the information for any purpose other than federated authentication, to comply with law or legal process, or in the case of a specific user request for the information.
 The CSP SHOULD employ technical measures to provide unlinkability and prevent subscriber activity tracking and profiling.

-Subscriber activity may be disclosed for security purposes such as communication of compromised subscriber accounts.
+A CSP MAY disclose information on subscriber activities to other RPs within the federation for security purposes such as communication of compromised subscriber accounts.

 ### 4.1.
 Federation Models